tvdstorm/oalgcomp/README.md

 Both were run using Oracle jdk-7u5-linux-x64.

-NB: if the Git perspective is not available in Eclipse Juno, install EGit via Window->Install new software.
+NB: if the Git perspective is not available in Eclipse Juno, install EGit via Help->Install new software.
 Use the following Juno update
 site: http://download.eclipse.org/releases/juno ; type git in the filter search box and select the top Eclipse EGit plugin.